Koredotcom/docs/docs/xo/automation/use-cases/knowledge-ai/knowledge-graph.md

 ## Synonyms

 You can add multiple synonyms for each term in your Knowledge Graph, making the path discoverable for varied user utterances.
-You can add synonyms for a term from the term’s  Settings window.
+You can add synonyms for a term from the term’s  <b>Settings</b> window.

 When you add a synonym for a term in the Knowledge Graph, you can add them as local (Path Level) or global (Knowledge Graph level) synonyms.